VanAndelInstitute/lambdaR/README.md

 ## AWS Credentials

 If you have skipped over the above steps and just want to use the pre-made layers included in this repo, make sure you have run `aws configure` to enter your AWS credentials (otherwise the below will not work).
 As noted above, the credentials you provide must be for an [IAM user](https://console.aws.amazon.com/iam/home#/users) that has the AWSLambdaFullAccess permissions (you can actually be more granular than that, the key permission is lambda:PublishLayerVersion) and also IAMFullAccess to create roles and permissions for your Lambda functions (again, you can be more granular if you wish).
-You create a user and retrieve the user secret and key from the web console.
+You can create such a user and retrieve the user secret and key from the web console.

 ## Push Layers To AWS

-Assuming you have already run `aws configure` and entered your credentials, we can now push these to lambda layers.
+Assuming you have already run `aws configure` and entered your credentials, we can now push these lambda layers up to AWS.

 ```
 aws lambda publish-layer-version --layer-name subsystem --zip-file fileb://../subsystem.zip